jbierly1/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?

+Sessions are records kept on the backend of who is logged in at the moment.
+This is done on the backend because HTTP is stateless, so any state (such as being logged in) needs to be managed elsewhere.
+When a session is open, the user who opened the session can access those protected resources they are supposed to have access to.
+They start a session by inputting their password.
+If the hashed version of the password they entered matches the hash in the databse, then a new session is opened for them.

-1. What does bcrypt do to help us store passwords in a secure manner.
+2. What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt takes care of the hashing of passwords for us, which is a process by which a string is turned algorithmically into a massive string of gibberish according to a mathematical logic only the server knows.

-1. What does bcrypt do to slow down attackers?
+3. What does bcrypt do to slow down attackers?
+B crypt hashes the password over and over again.
+When an attacker sees a password has been hashed sixteen times, they decide it is not worth the expenditure of time to try to decode it sixteen times.

-1. What are the three parts of the JSON Web Token?
+4. What are the three parts of the JSON Web Token?

+The JSON Web Token consists of three strings separated by a '.'.
+The string is Base64 encoded, to be a stringified version of binary.
+The first string is the header, which specifies what kind of information this is ('jwt'), and the name of the hashing algorithm being used.
+The second part is the payload, which contains a number of optional key value pairs to communicate information about the token and the information conveyed by the token.
+The last part is the signature which contains a hashed version of the header, the payload, and a secret.
+The secret is held on the backend and used to decode the token.

 ## Project Set Up